tlranda/ytopt/ytopt/benchmark/plopperREADME.md

 ### Simply Compile (if needed) and Run

 Define a `compileString()` method if you need to utilize compilation.
-Default behavior skips a compilation attempt unless the method returns a nonempty string.
+Default behavior skips a compilation attempt unless the method returns a string.
 ```python
 def compileString(self, outfile, dictVal, *args, **kwargs):
     # May reference dictVal parameterization or other args as needed to customize compilation